Unleash/unleash/website/docs/advanced/keycloak-group-sync.md

 In this guide, we will setup OIDC Single Sign-On (SSO) in Keycloak and configure Unleash to automatically sync user group membership from Keycloak.

+## Prerequisites
+The steps in this guide assume you to have admin access to a running Unleash instance and to a running Keycloak instance.

 ## Keycloak Configuration

 ### Step 1: Navigate to Create Client {#keycloak-step-1}